konradjk/loftee/README.md

 -   `donor_disruption_cutoff`

-The minimum cutoff on DONOR_DISRUPTION_PROB used to activate DONOR_DISRUPTION annotation.
+The minimum cutoff on DONOR_DISRUPTION_PROB (computed from logistic regression model) used to predict a DONOR_DISRUPTION LoF.
 Default: 0.99.

 -   `acceptor_disruption_cutoff`

-The minimum cutoff on ACCEPTOR_DISRUPTION_PROB used to predict ACCEPTOR_DISRUPTION.
+The minimum cutoff on ACCEPTOR_DISRUPTION_PROB (computed from logistic regression model) used to predict a ACCEPTOR_DISRUPTION LoF.
 Default: 0.99.

 -   `donor_disruption_mes_cutoff`